ketkiambekar/spam-classifier/README.md

 Buy our new drug to give you guaranteed results Urgent!
 Claim your prize of $2000 now

-We used [this](https://www.kaggle.com/uciml/sms-spam-collection-dataset) dataset for training the classifier.
+- We used [this](https://www.kaggle.com/uciml/sms-spam-collection-dataset) dataset for training the classifier.
+- Hosted on Google Cloud Platform

 ### API Screenshots: